jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

       (A) altered in the course of the building work:
       (B) added to the building in the course of the building work:
       (C) removed from the building in the course of the building work.
-(2) If an application for a building consent is accompanied by plans and specifications that contain design work (relating to building work) that is design work of a kind declared by the Governor-General by Order in Council to be restricted building work for the purposes of this Act, that design work must be carried out or supervised by 1 or more licensed building practitioners who are licensed to carry out or supervise that work.
+(2) If an application for a building consent is accompanied by plans and specifications that contain design work (relating to building work) that is restricted building work, that design work must be carried out or supervised by 1 or more licensed building practitioners who are licensed to carry out or supervise that work.
-(3) The plans and specifications that contain the design work referred to in subsection (2) must be accompanied by a memorandum—
+(3) The plans and specifications that contain the design work referred to in subsection (2) must be accompanied by a certificate of work—
   (a) provided by 1 or more licensed building practitioners who carried out or supervised that design work; and (b) that identifies that design work; and
   (c) that states—
     (i) that the design work complies with the building code; or (ii) whether waivers or modifications of the building code are required and, if so, what those waivers or modifications are.
+(3A) A certificate of work provided under subsection (3) does not, of itself,— (a) create any liability in relation to any matter to which the certificate of work relates; or (b) give rise to any civil liability to the owner that would not otherwise exist if the licensed building practitioner were not required to provide the certificate of work.
 (4) An application for an amendment to a building consent must,— (a) in the case of a minor variation, be made in accordance with section 45A; and (b) in all other cases, be made as if it were an application for a building consent, and this section, and sections 48 to 51 apply with any necessary modifications.